xhyrom/zed-discord-presence/README.md

 ### Small Image

 The `small_image` option specifies the URL for the small image displayed in Discord.
+You can use [placeholders](#available-placeholders) here as well.

 ```jsonc
 "small_image": "{base_icons_url}/zed.png"